 In recent years women’s boxing has taken huge strides forward, its participants commanding more attention than ever before.
-Tokyo 2020 will the third Olympic Games to feature a tournament for female pugilists and the Olympic platform has already launched the careers of stars like Katie Taylor, Mikayla Meyer, and, of course, Claressa Shields.
-All of this makes Gravity, the new novel by Sarah Deming, a welcome and timely addition to the boxing literary canon.
+Had the pandemic not hit, the Tokyo Olympics would have been the third Olympic Games to feature a tournament for female pugilists and the Olympic platform has already launched the careers of stars like Katie Taylor, Mikayla Meyer, and, of course, Claressa Shields.
+All of this makes Gravity by Sarah Deming a welcome and timely addition to the boxing literary canon.

 Deming’s teenage protagonist, Gravity Delgado, has a mother who ignores her, a father she hasn’t seen in years, and a younger brother who has become her responsibility.
 She also has a knack for breaking things and the story begins when she walks into a Brooklyn boxing gym and begins harnessing that destructive talent by working with the gruff Coach Thomas.
 She quickly finds success in the ring and the story follows her journey from the city’s Golden Gloves tournament to the Olympics.